patternfly/patternfly-react/.github/ISSUE_TEMPLATE/tech_debt_request.md

 ---
 name: Developer experience
-about: Improvements to code that do not affect either user or product developers’ experience.
+about: Improvements to code that do not affect either user or product developers’ experiences.
 title: "[short description]"
 labels: 'Tech debt'
 assignees: ''